.

 conscience.noun,.plural.consciences

-your conscience is the part of your mind that tells you whether what you are doing is right or wrong:.Romans 13:10; one's 'gut feeling' is tied to conscience; if you have a guilty conscience, you feel guilty about something because you knew it was wrong; if you have a clear conscience, you do not feel guilty because you know you have done nothing wrong; conscience is a moral or ethical.aspect to one's conduct together with the urge to prefer that which does no harm to anyone, over that which may do harm to you or to others (let your conscience be your guide.{?}); one's sense of ethical direction that is inside of us which judges the ethical nature of our actions and thoughts; your conscience is the part of your mind that tells you whether what you are doing is of benefit to yourself and/or others or not; if you have a guilty conscience, you feel guilty about something because you know it was wrong and if you have a clear conscience, you do not feel guilty because you know you have done nothing wrong; the awareness of comfort or discomfort one feels in the body over something of concern the consciousness of anything (what a person is conscious of at any given moment)
+your conscience is the part of your mind that tells you whether what you are doing is right or wrong:.Romans 13:10; one's 'gut feeling' is tied to conscience; if you have a guilty conscience, you feel guilty about something because you knew it was wrong; if you have a clear conscience, you do not feel guilty because you know you have done nothing wrong or you know any wrongs done are already looked after by what Christ did; conscience is a moral or ethical.aspect to one's conduct together with the urge to prefer that which does no harm to anyone, over that which may do harm to you or to others (let your conscience be your guide.{?}); one's sense of ethical direction that is inside of us which judges the ethical nature of our actions and thoughts; your conscience is the part of your mind that tells you whether what you are doing is of benefit to yourself and/or others or not; if you have a guilty conscience, the awareness of comfort or discomfort one feels in the body over something of concern; the consciousness of anything (what an individual is aware of at any given moment)

 conscienceless.adjective